d2718/grel/README.md

 ### TODO (server):

-  * Rate-limiting.
-There is some provision for rate-limiting built into the `User` struct, but currently the server does nothing with it.
+  * ~~Rate-limiting.
+There is some provision for rate-limiting built into the `User` struct, but currently the server does nothing with it.~~ semi-crudely done 2021-01-19; might do a better job later, idk

   * ~~Users should be able to send private messages to each other.~~ done 2021-01-03